 It’s also important to remember that the hot season brings in the so-needed-occasional downpours, providing moisture for lush plant life.
 And as an added benefit, afternoon showers help cool down the air.
 Hot season is also the time for finding the warmest sea temperatures for both snorkeling and swimming.
 With warmer ocean temperatures, you won’t need to worry about a wet suit!

 Visiting the islands is a special occasion year-round, but the hot season in Galapagos gives you the very unique opportunity to see the islands in bloom, and to relax in warm waters.
-Check your dates with Metropolitan Touring’s Galapagos special deals to find the season that’s right for you!
+Check your dates with Metropolitan Touring’s best Galapagos tours to find the season that’s right for you!